 Others are strictly air plants that have a thick covering of grey scales.
 They don’t have any roots and can thrive on rough tree barks or trunks, joints of branches and even in man-made decorations kept in your snake’s enclosure.

-The Drunken Gnome Tillandsia Air Plant Variety Pack on Amazon can create a colorful display in your snake’s enclosure without you having to place them in soil or plant matter.
+The Drunken Gnome Tillandsia Air Plant Variety Pack can create a colorful display in your snake’s enclosure without you having to place them in soil or plant matter.

 The following air plants require bright light and periodic soaking in water:

 How to Take Care of Air Plants

 Air plants require a different care schedule compared to other houseplants.
 After getting your plants, make sure that you soak them for 20-30 minutes.

 Note the color and size of the plant after soaking them as this is a good indicator of the health of the plant.
 Allow your air plant to dry before placing it inside your snake’s vivarium.

 Mist your air plant with 2 to 3 sprays of water every 4 to 5 days.
 In a closed snake enclosure, the plant should retain water for longer.
 The more the airflow and the lower the humidity inside the cage, the more the plant will need to be watered.

 Avoid leaving air plants in the direct sun.
 They enjoy indirect sunlight, so try placing them in hollowed-out logs or artificial vivarium decorations inside your snake’s enclosure.

 Benefits of Vivarium Plants for Snakes

 Although live plants require far more care than artificial plants, the fact that they are alive enhances the wellbeing of snakes.